AzureCosmosDB/Azure-OpenAI-Node.js-Developer-Guide/05_Explore_OpenAI_models/README.md

 ## Lab: Explore and use Azure OpenAI models from code

-This labs demonstrates using an Azure OpenAI model to obtain a completion response using Python.
+This labs demonstrates using an Azure OpenAI model to obtain a completion response using Node.js.

 Visit the lab repository to complete [this lab](https://github.com/solliancenet/cosmos-db-openai-nodejs-dev-guide-labs/blob/main/lab_0_explore_and_use_models.ipynb).